 Aquila gets to work again with another innovative material it calls Nylonplant, a special variety of nylon that is a 100% plant derivative.
 The Nylonplant trebles are matched with basses that are silver-plated copper wound over a Supernylgut multifilament core.

-Incidentally, the use of a plant based alternative brings down carbon dioxide emissions significantly and you’re doing your bit for the environment when you buy a Zaffiro set.
+Incidentally, the use of a plant-based alternative brings down carbon dioxide emissions significantly and you’re doing your bit for the environment when you buy a Zaffiro set.
 The new material has been around for a while now and the general consensus is it is acoustically bright and fast, very similar to carbon strings.
 The sound is powerful and the stability of the tuning is remarkable.
-The strings are advertised as being as close to the sound of carbon strings without being carbon.
+The strings are advertised as being close to the sound of carbon strings without being carbon.
 The trebles are indeed louder than nylon and brighter than most nylons.
 The intonation is good.

 I know a few folks personally for whom the Zaffiro are the go-to strings.
 They love the big volume and the brighter sound, especially the high E string.
 They find the G string much less tubby than a nylon G string.
 And of course, they love the long life of the basses particularly.